-Stink bugs don’t bite or spread disease but they damage plants and are super annoying—plus, yeah, they stink, too.
+Stink bugs don’t bite or spread disease but they damage plants and can be a terribly messy nuisance—plus, yeah, they stink, too.
 The next time you spot these intrusive pests, skip the toxic stuff and try these natural approaches instead.

 1. PREP YOUR YARD